lemz1/hscript-typer/README.md

 ## Limitations

-- No support for modules (e.g., imports, packages, or type declarations across files)
+- Only bare minimum support for modules
 - Type checking is limited and may not cover all Haxe language features
 - Currently no null safety